WebHare/platform/whtree/modules/publisher/doc/topics/forms/custom-handler-types.md

   </xs:element>
 ```

-`handlertask` scheduled a task to handle the form results and is recommended where possible so your handler cannot delay
+`handlertask` schedules a task to handle the form results and is recommended where possible so your handler cannot delay
 or block form submisison.
 Alternatively, you can set a `handlerobject` to hook directly into the form.

 Add `editdefaults="condition"` if you want to add the interface for setting a condition.